DanTkachov/DanTkachov/README.md

 **Backend & Systems:** FastAPI, Node.js, Docker, Celery, Redis, Linux

-### Previous Works
+### Active Projects
  - My flagship project is my TikTok Data Lake & Archive.
 It's designed to sort through your favorited TikTok videos to easily find which places you want to visit, or which dishes you want to cook.
 It uses Python, Redis (as a message broker), Celery (for workers and queues), with a vanilla JS, HTML, CSS frontend.
 It features a distributed architecture that lets it download videos, and use multiple AI's to transcribe, run OCR, and auto-tag them.
 Users can also manually apply tags, and search for specific videos using a text-based live debounced searchbar.
 (This project is still in progress, as I constantly want more features)

+### Previous Works
+ - I created a Go port of Karpathy's MicroGPT, which you [find here](https://github.com/DanTkachov/MicroGPT-Go-Port)

  - I've created MCP servers.
 One of them creates and edits powerpoint presentations.
 Another one organizes my digital library into folders on my behalf.

  - I've programmed RL agents for poker and other games

 ### Contact Me